KimberleyJones1997/KimJones1997.github.io/README.md

 ### More about me:

  I am 23 years old and I grew up in Johnnesburg.
-I went to school at St Anrews School for Girls from grade 0-12 and I then went on to study at Stellenbosch University.
+I went to school at St Andrews School for Girls from grade 0-12 and I then went on to study at Stellenbosch University.
 I did a Bachelor of Arts, majoring in Political Science and English.
 I then did my honours at UCT in Management and Entrepreneurship.

  I love cooking and obviously eating.
 It is a huge hobbie of mine and I spend all of my free time experimenting with different recipes.